Warren says SEC should investigate potential insider trading at Eastman Kodak

 And in recent years, Kodak has made chemicals known as key starting materials for a few pharmaceutical companies upon request.
 The company has a long history producing chemicals, which it has used to make film.

-Kodak has said the loan from the U.S. International Development Finance Corp., or DFC, would help it start a new business unit, Kodak Pharmaceuticals.
-The loan agreement hasn’t been finalized.
+Kodak has said the loan from the U.S. International Development Finance Corp. would help it start a new business unit, Kodak Pharmaceuticals.
+The loan agreement has not been finalized.

 “Kodak has more than 100 years of experience in chemicals,” the company said in a statement, adding that Kodak Pharmaceuticals “would produce critical pharmaceutical components that have been identified as essential but have lapsed into chronic national shortage.”